 - Develop an information security management system that complies with international standards, and continuously maintain and improve upon this system.

-- For all information under our oversight related to business activities, and all related systems that use this information, we will clarify the scope and reasons for protection in order to develop solutions for appropriate information management.
+- For all information under our oversight related to business activities, and all related systems that use this information, we clarify the scope and reasons for protection in order to develop solutions for appropriate information management.

 Management and Protection of Personal Information